mobiata/MBRequest/README.md

 ## Localization

 MBRequest defines a few strings that could theoretically be shown to users.
 These are most often error messages placed into the `userInfo` dictionary of `NSError` objects.
 MBRequest uses the `MBRequestLocalizedString` macro to try and find translated versions of these strings for your users.
-This macro gives you a couple of choices if you decide to localize your application for languages other than English. `MBRequestLocalizedString` is defined as follows.
+This macro gives you a couple of choices if you decide to localize your application for languages other than English. `MBRequestLocalizedString` is defined as follows:

 ```objc
 #ifdef MBRequestLocalizationTable